aaxwaz/Getting-and-Cleaning-Data-Project/README.md

 This code was written by Weimin Wang as part of the project submission for the course - Getting and Cleaning Data, Coursera.

 Structure of the code is written in a way that it will run through each of the 5 steps sequentially.
+However, the scripts are good to run all at one go.
+For details explanation of each step please refer to the comments inside.

 Please download the Samsung data set that will be used by the code from the course project page, as in the link below: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip